-(i) In case of NRWSP (DDP Areas), criteria for allocation of funds would be the same except for the purpose of rural area, the area of DDP blocks would be considered.
+In case of NRDWP (DDP Areas), criteria for allocation of funds would be the same except for the purpose of rural area, the area of DDP blocks would be considered.
 The Desert Development Programme was in operation in 131 blocks of 21 districts in 5 States upto 1994-95.
 On the recommendations of the Hanumantha Rao Committee, 32 new blocks were brought within the purview of the programme and 64 blocks were transferred from DPAP.
 Consequently, coverage of the programme was extended to 227 blocks of the country w.e.f.
 1.4.1995.
 With the reorganization of districts and blocks, the programme is under implementation in 235 blocks of 40 districts in 7 States.
 The States Government Agency in charge of Rural Water Supply Programme should ensure that funds released for DDP blocks are released to the respective district under which the DDP blocks falls for taking up rural water supply projects in theses blocks only.
 The States where DDP is under implementation along with the number of blocks and area are indicated in the table below:

-sı.
-State Number of Number Area in
+S. No. State Number of Districts Number of Blocks Area in Sq.

-No. Districts of Blocks Sq.
 Kms.

-1. Andhra Pradesh 1 16 19136
+Andhra Pradesh 16 19136

 2. Gujarat 6 52 55424

-3. Haryana 7 45 20542
+3. Haryana 45 20542

-4. Himachal Pradesh 2 3 35107
+4. Himachal Pradesh 35107

 5. Jammu & Kashmir 2 12 96701

 6. Karnataka 6 22 32295

-7. Rajasthan 16 85 198744
+Rajasthan 16 85 198744

 Total 40 235 457949

-(ii) The allocation of Central assistance under the RWSP for a financial year would be communicated to the States/ UTs at the beginning of the financial year.
+The allocation of Central assistance under the NRDWP for a financial year would be communicated to the States/UTs at the beginning of the financial year.

 9.6.
-Incentive Funds:
+Incentive Funds

-- In the criteria for allocation of funds to States/ UTs, 10% weightage has been given for 'rural population managing rural drinking water supply schemes (from number of GPs managing drinking water assets/ distribution)'. - ii) This criterion for allocation will be used as incentive to States for decentralization and reforms in the sector. - iii) To encourage the States to bring in reforms and decentralize the rural drinking water supply sector, the States/ UTs would provide the detailed information regarding 'rural population managing rural drinking water supply schemes (from number of GPs managing drinking water assets/ distribution)' before 31st March every year to enable the Department to finalize the allocation in the beginning of the next financial year. - iv) In case, any State/ UT fail to furnish the information before 31st March, the Department would go ahead and make the allocation among those States/ UTs from which information received and or available. - v) From this Incentive fund, States/ UTs may take innovative projects to further the ongoing decentralization and reforms, ensuring sustainability of sources, equity, technological innovations, etc.
+- In the criteria for allocation of funds to States/ UTs, 10% weightage has been given for 'rural population managing rural drinking water supply schemes (from number of GPs managing drinking water assets/distribution)'. - This criterion for allocation will be used as incentive to States for decentralization and reforms in the sector. - To encourage the States to bring in reforms and decentralize the rural drinking water supply sector, the States/UTs would provide the detailed information regarding 'rural population managing rural drinking water supply schemes (from number of GPs managing drinking water assets/distribution)' before 31st March every year to enable the

+- Department to finalize the allocation in the beginning of the next financial year. - In case, any State/UT fail to furnish the information before 31st March, the Department would go ahead and make the allocation among those States/UTs from which information received and or available. - From this Incentive fund, States/UTs may take innovative projects to further the ongoing decentralization and reforms, ensuring sustainability of sources, equity, technological innovations, etc.